Rains from monster Hurricane Irma begin hitting Puerto Rico

 By early Sunday, Irma is expected to hit Florida, where Gov. Rick Scott said he planned to activate 7,000 National Guard members by Friday and warned that Irma is "bigger, faster and stronger" than Hurricane Andrew.
 Andrew pummeled south Florida 25 years ago and wiped out entire neighborhoods with ferocious winds.
 Trump also declared an emergency in Florida and authorities in the Bahamas said they would evacuate six southern islands.

-The State Department authorized voluntary evacuation of U.S. diplomats and their families from Cuba, where the storm was expected to arrive by Friday.
+The State Department authorized voluntary evacuation of U.S. diplomats and their families from the Dominican Republic, Haiti and Cuba, where the storm was expected to arrive by Friday.

-MIT meteorology professor Kerry Emanuel, an expert in hurricanes, calculated that the amount of energy in Hurricane Irma is about 7 trillion watts, about twice the energy of all bombs used in World War II.
-He said it close to how much energy people use around the world.
-Pennsylvania State University meteorology professor Paul Markowski estimated it could be three times that.

-Warm water is fuel for hurricanes and Irma was moving over water that was 1.8 degrees (1 degree Celsius) warmer than normal.
-The 79 degree (26 Celsius) water that hurricanes need went about 250 feet (80 meters) deep, said Jeff Masters, meteorology director of the private forecasting service Weather Underground.

 Bahamas Prime Minister Hubert Minnis said his government was evacuating six islands because authorities would not be able to help anyone caught in the "potentially catastrophic" wind, flooding and storm surge.
 People there would be flown to Nassau in what he called the largest storm evacuation in the country's history.